RemedyData/RemedyData/README.md

 - 🌱 I’m currently learning Data Analysis with Dahel Consultant Techies
 - 💞️ I’m looking to collaborate with start-up founders and business owners
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ramadan-salman-521b1224b/)
--  Looking at the rapid development of technology and the need for industries and business ventures to make predictions, conclusions and drive informed decision-making to guide their business strategies, I had to delve into the world of DATA.
+- 📑 Looking at the rapid development of technology and the need for industries and business ventures to make predictions, conclusions and drive informed decision-making to guide their business strategies, I had to delve into the world of DATA.
-- Fun fact: I love creating solutions through data wrangling
+- 🙂Fun fact: I love creating solutions through data wrangling
 - Favourite Quote:  “Where there is data smoke, there is business fire.” ~ Thomas Redman, aka “the Data Doc”

 My Work Tools: